Brand Cannibalization: Are You Eating Into Your Own Market?

 • Damaging the existing brand and all the hard work put into it

-Because they’re buying your shiny new offering, your existing customers would buy less of your older product.
+Because they’re buying your shiny new offering, your existing customers would buy less of your older product, impacting your own sales.

 The good news is that there are ways to avoid the negative effects of brand cannibalization, and even use it to your advantage.